Why Most Tech Videos Don’t Get Watched And Which Ones Do in 2026

 Thumbnail from a small tech YouTube channel using smart ideas and simple visuals to reach millions of views, proof that strategy beats size in tech YouTube video ideas.

 Channel-style reference: Nick Kendall shows how a small tech channel can punch above its weight by leaning into consistency over scale.
-His video ideas focus on “real tool in real life,” not hype, which resonates deeply with curious audiences.
+His video ideas focus on “real tools in real life,” not hype, which resonates deeply with curious audiences.

 His thumbnails are clean and direct: one gadget or UI screen, bold contrast, succinct overlay text.